 Float the Legend for the panel on the left by navigating to the View -> Displays ->Float Legend menu item in the Main Display window.

-In the Display Legend window, remove the top Level II Radar Data (KARX) listed under Radar Displays by clicking on the trash can icon to the right of it.
+In the Display Legend window, remove the top Level II Radar Data (KARX) listed under Radar Displays by clicking the trash can icon to the right of it.

 Close the Display Legend window by clicking on the ‘x’ in the upper right of the window.